Google veteran launches 'digital family office' backed by Betsy Cohen, Eric Schmidt

 BNY Mellon's BK.N Pershing will serve as Arta's broker and custodian and offer credit lines to eligible investors.

-"It's pretty exciting for us as a 238-year-old bank... to be on the leading edge of something as innovative as Arta Financial is," said Pershing CEO Jim Crowley.
+"It's pretty exciting for us as a 238-year-old bank... to be on the leading edge of something as innovative as Arta [Finance] is," said Pershing CEO Jim Crowley.

 Although Arta is still finalizing its fees, it aims to offer performance-based pricing.